More On Reconciliation

 We have many witnesses observing our growth in God.
 Most of us believe that God continues to use His saints on the other side, even seeing or sensing holy visitors in our midst.
 This happens at times when gathering unto God, other times when we are alone.
 The saints in heaven have an investment in what we are about here on this earth.
 They have yet to receive all that God has promised.

 Those who have gone on to be with the Lord continue to change in the presence of God Almighty, each in their own rank.
 How could this fail to be so?
-Is there anyone who is able to be in God’s presence and not change?
-Will He not complete His perfecting work in all of us, on “both sides of the river” to fully restore—reconcile— His creation to Himself?
-In the great faith chapter, it says that all the great men and women of faith in the Old Testament are waiting to receive the promise:
+Has anyone but our Lord died in perfection?
+Is there anyone able to be in God’s presence and not change?
+Will He not complete His perfecting work in all of us, on both sides of the river of Life, to fully restore, to reconcile His creation to Himself?
+In the great faith chapter, it says that all the great men and women of faith in the Old Testament are waiting to receive these promises:

 “These were all commended for their faith, yet none of them received what had been promised, since God had planned something better for us so that only together with us would they be made perfect.”
 Hebrews 11:39-40 NIV